 Lobbyists must register when contacting a County Commissioner, a department director, a division director or any employee of County Attorney's Office or County Manager's Office.
 A lobbyist can register a visit by signing a logbook, located in the receiving area of any County department or office.
 If a contact is made outside of County offices, including contact initiated by e-mail, telephone or written communication, a lobbyist is required to report this to the County Attorney's Office within seven calendar days of the activity.

-For more information about the Lake County Lobbying Ordinance, call the County Attorney's Office at 352-343-9787.
+For more information about the Lake County Lobbying Ordinance, or copies of the Lobbying Logs, call the County Attorney's Office at 352-343-9787.

 Any person, partnership, corporation or other business entity that receives compensation to lobby on behalf of a principal.
 Further, lobbyist means an employee of a principal when governmental relations, acting as a governmental liaison, or communicating with governmental agencies is a primary or substantial part of the employee's ongoing job responsibilities.
 Lobbyist does not mean a County official, County employee or any other person affiliated with the County while acting in his or her official capacity.